Today marks what would have been my Dad’s 79th birthday. He passed away two years ago.

 It’s to say “thank you” to God for the amazing gift of eternal life He gave us!

 Yes, I’m taking a risk by telling you this on this sewing blog, because I may lose your readership, but I’m willing to take the risk.
 Why?
+Because I want to see you restored.
+I want to see you in heaven some day.
 Because I have found that nothing is better than knowing God and having a personal relationship with Him.
 I tried life without God and I failed miserably.
-I still fail, but I know that God will pick me up, forgive me and give me another fresh start…every day.
+I still fail, but I know that God will pick me up, forgive me when I repent and give me another fresh start…every day.
+The Bible says His mercies are new every morning!

 Not my Dad.